 'Our vision in the Mathematics Department is to create interesting and purposeful lessons which challenge the students and promote Independent Learning.
 We will instil confidence in the understanding and application of mathematics in the real world.
 We will achieve this by being a leading department that is enthusiastic, reflective, inspirational and innovative.'

 The emphasis is always on the pupils producing the ideas and information and the success of the department has its roots in the structured approach used to achieve this.
-The Mathematics department has access to PC suites which enable the use of modern technology to support the teaching of Maths.
-All rooms have an overhead projector and there are many hands on resouces available.
+The Mathematics department has access to PC suites that enable the use of modern technology to support the teaching of Maths.
+All rooms have an overhead projector and there are many hands on resources available.

 The Mathematics Department supports a weekly Maths Club and encourages students to enter the many Masterclasses that are on offer.
-The UKMT Challenges, with students often qualifying for the National Kangaroo round are always enjoyed.
+Pupils in the higher sets will also be given the opportunity to enter the UKMT Individual Challenges, which often result in qualification for the National Kangaroo round.
+Team competitions are supported at both county and National level.

-Mathematics teaching through Key Stage 3 and Key Stage 4 is done in ability sets.
-Regular analysis of progress and set changes ensure each student is placed appropriately and entered for the most suitable examinations.
+Mathematics teaching through Key Stage 3 and Key Stage 4 is undertaken in ability sets, based initially on Primary School data.
+School expansion means we are migrating to two year halves, each of which will still be set by ability measured by ongoing assessment.
+Regular analysis of progress and set changes ensure each student is placed appropriately and entered for the most suitable examinations at the end of the course in year 11.

 Key Stage 3